Virtual Machine Action Bar

 If a file is tagged by a lesser project than that of the virtual machine, it can be moved into the virtual machine.
 As a result, the file's project will now tag the virtual machine.

-For more information about this, please reference to the tree diagram in the project section.
+For more information, please reference the tree diagram in the project section.

 View Drive Letters